Shtian/chromascope/README.md

   -e, --element <selector>     Diff only the element with the given selector -f, --full-page              Take a full page screenshot -v, --verbose                Show more output
-  -s, --save-diff              Save generated diff as png -t, --threshold <threshold>  Set the threshold for the diff (default: 0.2) -f, --folder <folder>        Set the base folder for chromascope runs (default: chromascope-runs)
+  -c, --cookie <cookie>        Add one or more cookies to the context.
+Format: key=value;key2=value2 -s, --save-diff              Save generated diff as png -t, --threshold <threshold>  Set the threshold for the diff (default: 0.2) -f, --folder <folder>        Set the base folder for chromascope runs (default: chromascope-runs)